Const Header

 Track Plan

-The Western Maryland Western Lines in N Scale is currently under construction.
+The Western Maryland Western Lines in N Scale is currently undergoing a significant reconstruction.

 My train room is in the attic of my home, so I wanted to avoid having to lug too much stuff up and down the steps.
 Fortunately I have an old outbuilding garage that serves as a splendid workshop.
 Thanks to some timely phone calls when the old county vo-tech school was torn down, I picked up one of those great old shop tables.
 You know the kind, with four giant vises on the corners, a 2" thick rock maple top and lockers underneath.
 I also picked up some of the shop tools for a song.